-Lay an oven-proof light pan on top of them and bake until shrunk.
+Lay an oven-proof light pan or wire rack on top of them and bake until shrunk.
 (This tip is from Craftulate, thank you!)

 Edited to add: A reader wrote in to say that the pan she used did not allow her dinks to shrink.
 Instead it pinned them to the baking sheet.
 This is really going to vary depending on your own set of pots and pans.
-You can try a light pan, a shallow baking sheet that fits upside down onto the one you have on the bottom, or you can set an oven-safe wire baking rack over it, so that the surface of the rack is about a centimeter or so above the dinks.
+You can try a light pan, a shallow baking sheet that fits upside down onto the one you have on the bottom, or you can set an oven-safe wire baking rack over it, so that the surface of the rack is about a centimeter or so above the dinks, but not actually resting on them.
 This would keep the pieces from totally jack-knifing and sticking to themselves without pinning it down to your baking sheet.

 The point is to put something just above the pieces, not press them down flat as they bake.

-Remove from the oven, move the parchment to your counter and press down on them with your oven mitt or lay something flat on them.
+Remove from the oven, move the parchment to your counter or other heat-proof surface and press down on them with your oven mitt or lay something flat on them.
 This will help make sure they do not curl as they cool.

 Buying Guide for Shrinky Dinks